It’s funny how life works.

 That is something that I, in a way, took a long time to learn.

-As soon as I found out we were going to move to the Ebenezer Missionary School (in Curitiba), I realized that I would probably enroll.
+As soon as I found out my family was moving to the Ebenezer Missionary School (in Curitiba, Brazil), I realized that I would probably enroll.
 I had always wanted to go, and I would be moving there right after finishing high school.
 It was kind of obvious in a way.
 I say that today, but I didn’t feel it at the time.

-In fact, this is the perfect opportunity for you to have a sincere talk with Jesus.
-He’s kind of like an older brother/best friend that you can tell everything to, but that, unlike humans, can really do something about it, from changing your parents’ minds to changing your own.
+This is the perfect opportunity for you to have a sincere talk with Jesus.
+He’s kind of like an older brother/best friend that you can tell everything to, but that, unlike humans, He can really do something about it, from changing your parents’ minds to changing your own.
 Think that’s impossible?
 Trust me.
 He really does that.

 Tell Him all your doubts, discuss things with Him, explain and repeat, and don’t worry because He is super patient, so you can speak freely!
 After you’ve vented, let Him take care of your problems.
 There’s no point in saying everything, but then getting up and taking your problems back.
 You have to leave them there, so He can resolve them.